 The purpose of art is to impart the sensation of things as they are perceived and not as they are known.
 The technique of art is to make objects ‘unfamiliar,’ to make forms difficult, to increase the difficulty and length of perception because the process of perception is an aesthetic end in itself and must be prolonged.
 Art is a way of experiencing the artfulness of an object; the object is not important.

 By doing so, a specific work of literary fiction becomes part of the canon: “The range of poetic (artistic) work extends from the sensory to the cognitive [...].
 Art removes objects from the automatism of perception in several ways.”
-The term ‘defamiliarisation,’ which is only named here as an example because many other comparable terms exist, is connected to today’s commonly used criteria for the judgement of literature, such as polyvalence, complexity, deviation or a break with norms, respectively originality and innovation or development.
+The term ‘defamiliarisation’, which is only named here as an example because many other comparable terms exist, is connected to today’s commonly used criteria for the judgement of literature, such as polyvalence, complexity, deviation or a break with norms, respectively originality and innovation or development.

 This raises the question whether or not there is an invariable aspect to literary fiction that extends the three meanings of ‘form’ as elaborated above as well as what (or even if there) is a constant in literary fiction or if the three variations of the term ‘form’ are the only components of fiction.
-How can literary fiction be graspable if these three variations are indeed dynamical because they have to change in order for literary fiction to be received as such and to develop?
+How can literary fiction be graspable if these three variations are indeed dynamical because they have to change in order for literary fiction to be perceived as such and to develop?

 In order for form to develop dynamically – and this generates the first part of our hypothesis –, it is essential that the fictional pact is still fulfilled.
 We therefore propose the following hypothesis: